 The foundation of any natural resource protection effort also requires technical and scientific information in order to effectively communicate the causes and consequences of environmental problems.

-WCRC has secured over 4.1 million dollars in federal grants and has leveraged a similar amount of local funding and in-kind services, to conduct watershed-based initiatives in Arkansas.
+WCRC has secured millions of dollars in federal grants and has leveraged similar amounts of local funding and in-kind services, to conduct watershed-based initiatives in Arkansas.
 The WCRC is recognized for its expertise in designing and implementing stream restoration plans using a natural channel design approach.

-Working with multiple landowners and partners, the WCRC has successfully implemented 14 stream restoration projects that includes over 6,000 feet of restoration and stabilization including projects on small urban stream and large rivers in rural settings.
+Working with multiple landowners and partners, the WCRC has successfully implemented over 30 stream restoration projects that includes over 40,000 feet of restoration and stabilization including projects on small urban stream and large rivers in rural settings.